eclairevoyant/pacclean/README.md

 - [ ] handle arbitrary, unspecified package extensions
 - [ ] rename repo to be more descriptive
 - [ ] option to handle packages not part of repo
+- [ ] sort final output by using orderedtable